true-bird/PregnantApplication/README.md

 ## How to test
 - Import and run `New_EX_Application` through Android Studio.
-  - or Download [pregnantApp.apk](https://github.com/true-bird/PregnantApplication/tree/master/New_Ex_Application/app/release/pregnantApp.apk) file to your mobile phone.
+  - or Download and install [pregnantApp.apk](https://github.com/true-bird/PregnantApplication/tree/master/New_Ex_Application/app/release/pregnantApp.apk) file to your mobile phone.
 - Enter the test pregnant woman number for authentication.
   - _'111111111'_
   - _'222222222'_